jpaires/RGI/README.md

 For this project we used:
 - Python (2.7) - The backbone of the application, where it all happens.
 Literally.
-- Cherrypy - A Minimalist Python Web Framework that allows developers to build web applications in much the same way they would build any other object-oriented Python program.
 - jQuery / jQuery UI- For dealing with the client side scripts and UI.

 About using it